Document Type : Review

 The methodology must be clearly stated and described in sufficient detail or with sufficient references.
 The author should concisely summarize the research framework, and the research methods applied in the study.
 The summary should include the identification of valid data sources used in the research.

-The variables of the OPEC real oil price model are dependent variables and independent variables include uncertainty of economic policy, industry value added index, real interest rate index, oil rents, renewable energy and oil price expectations.
+The variables of the OPEC real oil price model are dependent and independent including uncertainty of economic policy, industry value added index, real interest rate index, oil rents, renewable energy, and oil price expectations.

 FINDINGS